-23.And then the King saw a watcher, even a holy one, descending from heaven, and saying, ‘Chop down the tree and destroy it!
-Nevertheless, leave the stump with its roots in the ground, even with a band of iron and bronze, among the grass in the field, and he will be wet with the dew of heaven, and his portion will be with the beast of the field until seven times pass over him.’
+23.And then the king saw a watcher, even a holy one, descending from heaven, and saying, “Chop down the tree and destroy it!
+Nevertheless, leave the stump with its roots in the ground, even with a band of iron and bronze, in the tender grass in the field, and let him be wet with the dew of heaven and his portion be with the beast of the field until seven times pass over him.”

 24.This is the interpretation, O King.
 This is a decree of the Most High which has come upon my lord the King.

 25.They will drive you away from man, and your dwelling shall be with the beast of the field, and they will feed you grass like oxen, and they will wet you with the dew of heaven, and seven times shall pass over you until you know that the Most High rules in the kingdom of man and that He gives it to whomsoever He will.

 26.And inasmuch as they said to leave the stump of the tree with its roots, your kingdom shall be secured for you until you know that Heaven rules.

 27.Now, O King, may my counsel be acceptable to you.
 Break off your sins by righteousness and your iniquities by showing mercy to the poor, if there may be a prolonging of your prosperity.’

 28.All this came upon Nebuchadnezzar the king.